Opening

 ---|---|---|

-If you would like to bring a group to Sherborne Castle we suggest you make a booking as soon as possible.
-If you would like to discuss your requirements please email [email protected] or call 01935 813182.
+If you would like to bring a group to Sherborne Castle please email [email protected] or call 01935 813182.

 On arrival at Sherborne Castle you will receive a warm welcome; we will introduce you to the Castle, explain where everything is located in the gardens and run through the arrangements of your visit.